 (f) Broker will deliver to Enron one or more letters of credit from financial institutions and in a form acceptable to Enron (or such other form of credit support acceptable to Enron) prior to Execution of any Transactions.
 Enron in its sole discretion will establish an Execution availability for Broker based upon the balance of Broker’s posted credit support, Broker’s financial condition and any other criteria that Enron deems prudent.
 Enron will use reasonable business judgement in determining the level of Execution availability.
 Prior to Enron accepting or confirming an Execution by Broker, Enron will verify that Broker has adequate Execution availability to secure the Execution should it not be confirmed by the Participant.
 If in Enron’s sole discretion the Execution availability is not sufficient to secure the Execution, Enron may refuse to accept the Execution.
-[Broker agrees to furnish Enron, upon reasonable request, but no more often than once during the term of this Agreement (unless otherwise deemed commercially necessary by Enron), a copy of its financial statements for use in calculating Broker's Execution availability.]
-SUGGESTED LANGAUGE SUBJECT TO APPROVAL BY BOTH PARTIES.
+Broker agrees to furnish to Enron such financial statements, income statements or other financial information mutually acceptable to Broker and Enron, provided that any such information is sufficient to enable Enron to adequately calculate Broker’s Execution available.

 (g) Enron shall not be liable to any party, and Broker shall be solely responsible for, the payment or collection of any taxes, assessments, commissions or other transaction costs or fees associated with any Execution or Transaction effected through the Website.
 Nothing herein shall be deemed to prohibit Broker from charging a commission to a Counterparty on whose behalf Broker acted in connection with a Transaction nor entitle Enron to terminate or suspend Broker’s access to the Website on the basis that Broker is not permitted to execute voice transactions with Enron.